WHAT IS BLACK-LED SOCIAL CHANGE?

 Black-Led Social Change encompasses organizations, ideas and strategies led by individuals who identify as Black, and that aim to build power and positive outcomes within the population.
 Recognizing poverty disproportionately impacts Black families, this initiative increases the investment of time, talent and treasure in community-based, Black-Led ideas addressing poverty.

-We believe that by investing in more Black-led ideas, programs and projects we can:
+We believe by investing in more Black-Led ideas and strategies, we can:

-Bring a greater diversity of solutions and thought leadership into United Way’s work;
+- Diversify solutions and thought leadership in United Way's work.

-Gain a better understanding of the unique strengths, opportunities and challenges within communities; and
+- Better understand the unique strengths, opportunities and challenges within communities.

-Collaborate on strategies that work to reduce racial disparities in outcomes.
+- Collaborate on strategies that reduce racial disparities in outcomes.

-Black Empowerment Works is the product of the hard work and dedication of this first cohort of Champions of Change.
-A one-year leadership and design program by the same name, Champions of Change seeks to bring together community leaders with diverse backgrounds, skills and perspectives who are driven to advance Black-led ideas.
-In this pilot year, our Champions are: Retina Carter, Marquavius “Marq” Casey, Kendra Davis, Edita Dolan-Mayo, Alexis Trotter, Jalisa Harris, Reginald Harris, Terri Hurdle, Ronald Jackson II, Julius Jenkins, Chris Macklin, Rashida Manuel, and Jeremy Smith.
+Thank you to the hard work and dedication of our first class of Champions: Retina Carter, Marquavius "Marq" Casey, Kendra Davis, Edita Dolan-Mayo, Alexis Trotter, Jalisa Harris, Reginald Harris, Terri Hurdle, Ronald Jackson II, Julius Jenkins, Chris Macklin, Rashida Manuel, and Jeremy Smith.

 We are not yet accepting applications for the upcoming Champions of Change class.
 Interested in receiving updates when the next application opens?
 Send an email to firstname.lastname@example.org with "Interested in Champions of Change" in the subject line.